NoveltyEngine/python-hello-warp-mcp/README.md

 # Hello World MCP Server for Warp Terminal

-A simple "Hello World" Machine Conversational Protocol (MCP) server implementation for Warp Terminal.

-It's a starting point for anyone who wants to create their own MCP server.
-It's Warp-specific because I didn't taken the time to make it generic/universal.
+A starting point for anyone who wants to create their own MCP server.
+It's Warp-specific because I didn't taken the time to make it generic/universal, but it shouldn't take much work to make work for anything.

 ## Installation